Sublimation Printing: A Complete 2026 Guide for POD Sellers

 What Is Sublimation Printing?

-Sublimation printing uses heat to move dye onto a material.
-The ink changes from solid to gas without turning into a liquid first.
-This process is called sublimation, which is how the method got its name.
+Sublimation printing uses heat to move dye onto a material, with the ink changing from solid straight to gas without becoming liquid first.
+That phase change is called sublimation, which is where the method gets its name.
+Here is how it differs from regular heat transfer:

-• The gas goes into the fibers and forms a lasting bond
+• The gaspenetrates the fibers and forms a lasting bond.

 Image via Pinterest

 Knowing how the sublimation process works helps you avoid mistakes and get better results.
-Here’s the sublimation process explained in simple steps.
+Here it is in five simple steps.

 Equipment You'll Need

-To start sublimation printing, you need a few key tools:
+To start sublimation printing yourself, you need a few key tools:

-• Printer: Epson SureColor F170 or Sawgrass SG1000 work well for beginners.
+• Printer- an Epson SureColor F170 or Sawgrass SG1000 works well for beginners.

 Image via Pinterest

-• Ink and Paper: Use trusted brands like A-Sub or TexPrint for better results.
+• Ink and paper- trusted brands like A-Sub or TexPrint give better results.

-• Heat Press: Choose a flat, mug, or tumbler press depending on your products.
+• Heat press- a flat, mug, or tumbler press depending on your products.

-• Blanks: Use polyester shirts, coated mugs, or special sublimation surfaces.
+• Blanks- polyester shirts, coated mugs, or special sublimation surfaces.

-• Protective Sheets: Use Teflon or parchment sheets to prevent ink from bleeding.
+• Protective sheets- Teflon or parchment sheets prevent ink bleed.

 Image via Podbase